-The summit in Hanoi is only one example of how intertwined international peace, security, and economic interests are in Asia, and how countries’ actions can send ripples throughout the region and around the world.
+International peace, security, and economic interests are thoroughly intertwined in Asia, and countries’ actions can send ripples throughout the region and around the world.
 This brief explores the U.S. foreign policy in the Asia Pacific region.
 It will examine the economic, political, and security issues of the region, explore how these issues affect the U.S. and its citizens, discuss the role of the U.S. government, and finally outline reforms under consideration to address current challenges.

 Why it Matters